 Top 15 Innovations of the Fourth Industrial Revolution –

-A non-exhaustive list of fundamental technologies within the Industry 4.0 realm can be listed as the following:
+A non-exhaustive list of transformative technologies within the Industry 4.0 realm can be listed as follows:

 - Big Data